hcmlab/ssi/plugins/shimmer3/README.md

 # Notes on the plugin implementation

 ## Why not use Shimmer's prebuilt APIs?
 ShimmerSensing publishes a number of APIs to easily work with their boards.
 They handle the bluetooth communication and decoding of Shimmer's custom protocol.
 Sadly, none of those APIs is provided in C++.
-Therefore the C# API (https://github.com/ShimmerEngineering/Shimmer-C-API) was used as a blueprint and reimplemented (in parts) in C++.
+Therefore the C# API (https://github.com/ShimmerEngineering/Shimmer-C-API) was used as a blueprint and reimplemented (in parts) in this plugin.

 ## Design of the reimplementation of the open source ShimmerAPI
 Currently only the GSR+ board is in use at the Augsburg University, therefore only the feature-set specific for this board is implemented.
 However, the implementation was carefully designed to make extending the plugin to support other boards as easy as possible.